Online Summer & Winter Courses

 Development of appreciation and understanding for music, its underlying elements, and aspects of style and historical setting.
 Not open to music majors.
 4 SH.
 CC: Artistic Expression.

 Introduces the macroscopic phenomena of the physical universe.
 Applies concepts of force, work, energy and momentum to waves, fluids and thermodynamics.
 Laboratory stresses methods of acquiring data, computer data processing and analyzing the causes of errors.
 Uses algebra, trigonometry and calculus as the language.
-Pre- or co-requisite: MATH-111.
+Pre- or co-requisite: MATH-111; co-requisiste: PHYS-201.
 4 SH.
 3 lecture hours, 3 laboratory hours.
 CC: Scientific Explanations.

-Intended both for students with previous experience in the language who have not been placed above the first-semester level and for students new to the language.
-Focuses on the acquisition of core vocabulary and grammatical structures necessary for basic communication so students can carry out brief conversations, write about daily life and explore short culture-based readings in Spanish.
+Intended both for students with previous experience in the language who have not placed above the first-semester level and for students new to the language.
+Focuses on acquisition of core vocabulary and grammatical structures necessary for basic communication so students can carry out brief conversations, write about daily life, and explore short culture-based readings in Spanish.
 Placement at SPAN-101 (or 103) is required.
 4 SH.

 An introductory course in computer science for non-majors.
 The course teaches computer programming with emphasis on logical thinking, problem solving, and algorithmic development.
 PROCESSING or a similar programming language is used.
 Topics include variables, arithmetic and logical operators, graphics, user interface, built-in library calls, I/O operations, conditional statements, loops, functions, and classes.
 4 SH.
 CC: Analytical Thought.